jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - **Arabic parts**: Pars Fortunae, both with and without sect.

-- **Mathematical points**: Mean Node and True Node, the vernal point (Zero Aries) and three calculations for the apogee of the Moon: Mean, Corrected and Interpolated.
-The corrected version is according to the most recent lunar theories.
-I will add the apogee according to Duval in a later release (approximated calculation by Cees Jansen).
+- **Mathematical points**: Mean Node and True Node, the vernal point (Zero Aries) and foour calculations for the apogee of the Moon:
+- Mean, Corrected, Interpolated and according to Duval (calculation by Cees Jansen).

 - **Centaurs**: Chiron, Nessus and Pholus.